 Jos: OK, Mr. Davidson.
 What issues do you want to discuss with the Congresswoman?

 Bruce: We would like to talk to her about creating economic opportunity for low-income Americans.
 In particular, protecting low-income tax credits like the Earned Income Tax Credit and Child Tax Credit, which are very successful at lifting people out of poverty.
-We’d also like to talk to her about helping low-income Americans build the savings and assets through an idea called the Saver’s Bonus, which helps people start savings accounts on their tax returns.
-If there is time, we’ll discuss the importance of Head Start and child care funding for low-income families.
+We’d also like to talk to her about helping low-income Americans build the savings and assets through an idea called the Financial Security Credit, which helps people start savings accounts on their tax returns.

 Jos: That’s a lot to discuss.
 Please know that these meetings typically only last about 15 minutes.